Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Acknowledgments

 \section{Acknowledgments}

+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 (LLNL-JRNL-789101).
 The work of O.K. was supported by an Australian Government Research Training Program Scholarship, and was partially supported by International Mobility Programme funding from the ARC Centre of Excellence for Mathematical and Statistical Frontiers.
 The work of S.M. and H.D.S. was partially supported by NSERC discovery grants RGPIN-2014-06032, RGPIN-2019-05692 and RGPIN-2019-04155.
-The authors are grateful to Matt Menickelly for helpful conversations regarding the optimization aspects of this work, and would like to thank Irad Yavneh for his insightful comments on connections between this problem and that considered in Yavneh.\cite{Yavneh1998}
+The authors are grateful to Matt Menickelly for helpful conversations regarding the optimization aspects of this work, and would like to thank Irad Yavneh for his insightful comments on connections between this problem and that considered in Yavneh.\cite{Yavneh1998} The authors are grateful to the anonymous reviewers for their constructive feedback, which has significantly improved this article.
+This study does not have any conflicts of interest.

 {This document was prepared as an account of work sponsored by an agency of the United States government.
 Neither the United States government nor Lawrence Livermore National Security, LLC, nor any of their employees makes any warranty, expressed or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States government or Lawrence Livermore National Security, LLC.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States government or Lawrence Livermore National Security, LLC, and shall not be used for advertising or product endorsement purposes.}